loggin-js/loggin-js/README.md

 #### Browser <!-- omit in toc -->
 > #### !!
 NOTICE !!
-> Loggin'JS can be used in the browser, but it's still in it's early stages, and the API may change or have errors.
+> Loggin'JS can be used in the browser, but it's still in its early stages, and the API may change or have errors.
 > It is also limited.
 For now, only the `console` notifier works.
 Color is not working either!

 ```html